 Microsoft Dynamics GP is a financial accounting system designed to meet the requirements of small to midsize businesses.
 Microsoft Dynamics GP was originally developed by North Dakota-based Great Plains Software and was acquired b...Read more

 As the prevalence of cloud solutions in areas like customer relationship management (CRM), human resources (HR) and accounting has increased, so too has interest in cloud enterprise resource planning (ERP) software.
 ERP software has been slower to adapt to the cloud trend due the sophistication and computing requirements typical of an ERP system.

 That is starting to change, however, as a small but increasing number of ERP vendors begin to offer their system in the software-as-a-service (SaaS), or cloud, model.
-Although there are relatively few cloud ERP options on the market today, every major ERP vendor offers some form of web access to their software.
-We wrote this buyer’s guide to sort through the myriad of web-based ERP solutions on the market.
+Although there are relatively few cloud ERP options on the market today, every major ERP vendor offers some form of Web access to their software.
+We wrote this buyer’s guide to sort through the myriad of Web-based ERP solutions on the market.

 In the cloud model, the software vendor houses and manages the software and buyers pay a subscription price for the software—typically on a monthly or annual basis.
 This removes the need for businesses to host and maintain the software and data on their own servers.

 Prior to beginning your software selection process, it’s important to know what type of buyer you are.
 This will help narrow your options and provide a good launching point for deciding which system is best for you.
 Generally speaking, there are three types of buyers:

-Web-based ERPs have a number of key benefits over locally-installed systems but also have their drawbacks:
+Web-based ERPs have a number of key benefits over locally installed systems but also have their drawbacks: